-Low device signal level (one device)

-Bad spur wiring connection to device, not enough power to the device, bad device, bad port on the wiring block
+Symptom Possible Causes Low device signal level (one device) Bad spur wiring connection to device, not enough power to the device, bad device, bad port on the wiring block

 Recommendations: Use FBT-3/6 to check the voltage at the device is >9VDC.
 If the wiring block has a current limiting (SpurGuard) feature, check the associated LED to make sure it isn't constantly or intermittently triggered.
-Inspect the wiring and connections from the wiring block to the device looking for waterlogged cable, condensation, loose wires, loose strands of wire shorting to other wires/conductive objects.
+Inspect the wiring and connections from the wiring block to the device looking for waterlogged cable, condensation, loose wires, loose strands of wire shorting to other wires/ conductive objects.
 Verify the maximum length of cable between any 2 devices does not exceed 1900m and spur length does not exceed 120m.
 Try connecting the device on a different spur from the wiring block.
 Replace the device.

-Low device signal level (all devices)

-Wiring problem, not enough power to the devices, bad physical layer device (power supply, terminator, wiring block)
+Symptom Possible Causes Low device signal level (all devices) Wiring problem, not enough power to the devices, bad physical layer device (power supply, terminator, wiring block)

 Recommendations: Use FBT-3/6 to check the voltage at the device furthest from it is >9VDC.
 Check the power LEDs on the wiring blocks are steadily lit.
-Inspect the wiring and connections (especially at the parts common to all devices such as power supply/conditioner, terminators, trunk cable, etc.) looking for waterlogged cable, condensation, loose wires, loose strands of wire shorting to other wires/conductive objects.
+Inspect the wiring and connections (especially at the parts common to all devices such as power supply/conditioner, terminators, trunk cable, etc.) looking for waterlogged cable, condensation, loose wires, loose strands of wire shorting to other wires/ conductive objects.
 Replace suspect physical layer components (power supply/conditioner, terminators, wiring blocks).

-High device signal level (one device)

-Bad device

-Recommendations: Replace the device.

-High device signal level (all devices)

-Missing terminator, failed terminator, improperly connected terminator, failed fieldbus power olock
+Symptom Possible Causes High device signal level (one device) Bad device Recommendations: Replace th ne device.
+Symptom Possible Causes High device signal level (all devices) Missing terminator, failed terminator, improperly connected terminator, failed fieldbus power supply a terminatore are installed (note that some terminatore are built in to nouse supplies (conditioners an